-The technology staff consists of the technology coordinator, two Erie 1 LAN technicians (seven tech. days), two technology aides, and 1/5 time technology integration specialist.
+The technology staff consists of the technology coordinator, three Erie 1 LAN technicians (seven tech. days), a full time electronic equipment technician, and 1/5 time technology integration specialist.
+Participation in COSERs through Erie 1 BOCES and Cattaraugus BOCES, provide hardware maintenance, and software application support for administrative applications.

-Participation in Cosers through Erie 1 BOCES and Cattaraugus BOCES, provide hardware maintenance, and software application support for administrative applications.
+CURRICULUM SUPPORT

-CURRICULUM SUPPORT The Curriculum Support staff consists of a building principal and a technology integration specialist.
+The Curriculum Support staff consists of a building principal, a technology integration specialist and a 3/5 CA BOCES Curriculum Coordinator.